These handmade Tibetan vegetable momos are served with a spicy tomato sesame chutney and make a delicious appetizer or snack!

 I served these last week as part of an appetizer spread, and sitting next to a plate of latkes (aka delicious fried potato pancakes) the momos were the easy favorite.
 It’s just hard to say no to dumpling perfection!
 Though I’ll admit I was a bit sad that I didn’t have any leftover momo!

 As my husband Omar likes to say, before you know it there are no-mo-momo and it’s time to make mo momo!
 So let that be a lesson to you dumpling lovers out there.
 And make yourself some momo!

-If you make these Tibetan vegetable momo and/or the sesame tomato chutney leave a comment below and rate the recipe on the recipe card!
-Share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea, I love seeing your recreations!
+If you make these Tibetan vegetable momo and/or the tomato chutney, leave a comment below and rate the recipe on the recipe card.
+And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
+I love seeing your recreations!

 The filling for these momo are not set in stone.
 If you hate cilantro, leave it out!
 You can add some shredded red or yellow onion, leave out the tofu (but then add extra cabbage or you won’t have enough filling) or use a seitan sausage instead, add minced green beans, substitute shredded savoy or napa cabbage.. really whatever you want!
 Any water heavy vegetables should be added at the first step and salted so that they don’t make a soggy filling.

 Tibetan Vegetable Momos